raphaelmeyer/mikado-loanserver/README.md

 1. Add some tests for the approval process.
 2. Move control over ID generation (getNextID) to LoanRepository.
-3. Split the loan server into two separated servers: one to handle for applications, and the other to handle approvals.
+3. Split the loan server into two separated servers: one to handle loan applications, and the other to handle approvals.